 Anyone wishing to do so may contribute to the food offerings for the main meal, which is also the last meal of the day.
 It is offered to the monks at 11:00 am.
 Please arrive early.
 After the monks have helped themselves, all the laypeople present are invited to partake of the food.

-Teachings on mindfulness and meditation are given every Sunday at 1:00 pm at the monastery, and once or twice a month on Wednesdays in Oslo (for details, see www.skogskloster.no).
+Teachings on mindfulness and meditation are given every Sunday at 1:00 pm at the monastery, and about once a month in Oslo (for details, see www.skogskloster.no.
 The teachings will primarily be given in English with possibilities for translations to Norwegian and/or Thai.

 There are morning and evening services with chanting and meditation at the monastery at 5:00 am and 7:00 pm, respectively, on all days except Mondays.
 The monastery is open to visitors every day up until the end of the evening service.
 The monks are usually available for conversation and questions relating to Buddhism and meditation before and after the meal.